SoftUni-Internal/interactive-content/EN/09-Design-Patterns/01-Creational-Patterns.md

 - We need to instantiate classes at runtime.

-- When its complicated or expensive for us to create a class
+- When it's complicated or expensive for us to create a class

 - When our clients don't need to know of object creation and representation